-1.C.1. i) 2.P.4.
-2.P.5.
 The Chairman is a non-executive Board Member: in fact he/she does not have assigned operating powers and the current organisation of the Bank keeps his duties separate from those of the Managing Director.

 The corporate governance structure adopted by Intesa Sanpaolo gives the Chairman of the Management Board a special role, the fulfilment of which calls for deep commitment and proven managerial skills, also in order to promote the Board's role in pursuing the strategic objectives of the Bank and of the Group.
-The Chairman, who is the Bank's legal representative, is in charge of organising, promoting and coordinating the activity of the Board, as part of which he has the power to submit proposals, and is called upon to manage relations among Management Board Members - in particular, among executive and non-executive Members - and with the Supervisory Board and its Chairman, ensuring efficient coordination of the activities of the two Corporate Bodies.
+The Chairman, who is the Bank's legal representative, is in charge of organising, promoting and coordinating the activity of the Board, as part of which he has the power to submit proposals, and is called coordinating the activity of the Board, as part of which he has the power to submit proposals, and is called upon to manage relations among Management Board Members - in particular, among executive and nonexecutive Members - and with the Supervisory Board and its Chairman, ensuring efficient coordination of the activities of the two Corporate Bodies.